Capparis tomentosa

-Capparis tomentosa, the woolly caper bush or African caper, is a plant in the Capparaceae family and is native to Africa.
+Capparis tomentosa, the woolly caper bush or African caper, is a plant in the family Capparaceae and is native to Africa.

 Distribution

 Found in bushveld and forest from the Eastern Cape of South Africa, through KwaZulu-Natal, Mpumalanga, Limpopo Province, Mozambique, Botswana, Namibia and into tropical Africa.
 The northern part of the range extends from Senegal to Eritrea, and this species is also found in the Mascarene Islands.

 Description

 Growth form

 Mostly a robust woody climber; which in riverine vegetation may grow to the top of the canopy.
 It may also be a straggling shrub or small tree.

 Stem

 The stem has sharp, paired, hooked spines.
 Young stems and spines are covered in dense velvety yellow hairs.

 Leaves

 The leaves form between the spines and are alternate, oblong to broadly elliptic (30-80 × 15–25 mm), greyish-olive green, covered in velvet hairs (or smooth); margins entire, rolled under.
 The petiole is 4–12 mm long and velvety.